asvessmii/cond2/README.md

 OWNER_CHAT_ID=your_personal_telegram_id
 ```

-`BOT_TOKEN` is the token of your Telegram bot. `OWNER_CHAT_ID` should be set to the Telegram ID where order and feedback notifications must be sent.
-Without these values the webhook will not be able to send messages.
+`BOT_TOKEN` is the token of your Telegram bot. `OWNER_CHAT_ID` must contain the Telegram ID where order and feedback notifications should be sent.
+Both variables are required; if any of them is missing the webhook will fail.

+After editing the environment file, restart the Next.js server so the new variables are picked up.

 Run the development server with: